renatodellosso/The-Long-North/Wider Setting Ideas.md

 			* Governed by a High Lord
 			* Has the prefix Ilaes (Imperial City)
 * Capital city: Ilaes Daros
-	* Usually just called Daros (Ivaes means Imperial city)
+	* Usually just called Daros (Ilaes means Imperial city)
 	* In a valley surrounded by rough mountains
 	* On a lake
 	* The Academies